Faculty Listing (SJE)

 Eve Tuck, PhD

 Indigenous feminisms, youth participatory action research, decolonization.
-My approach to teaching is to select delicious texts to read together, and to create compelling assignments in which students synthesize and make meaning.
+My approach to teaching is to select delicious texts to read together and to create compelling assignments in which students synthesize and make meaning.
 Reading and writing are core modes of learning in my teaching, but class assignments take many shapes.
 In the classroom and in academe, I believe that "playing devil's advocate" is overrated.
-Students whose works I supervise have the chance to work in the Tkaronto CIRCLE Lab.
+Students whose work I supervise have the chance to work in the Tkaronto CIRCLE Lab.

 Njoki Wane, PhD

 Gender, colonialism and development; black feminism; indigenous knowledge practices; African immigrant women in Canada; and anti-racism education.

 Careers and changes in academic work, the social production of academic research, women academics in leadership positions, experiences of doctoral students and graduates, and university tenure and other evaluative practices